maxpain62/practical/k8s/15-rbac/grant-EKS-cluster-access-to-pod-iamrole-serviceaccount.md

-# How to grant EKS cluster access to aws IAM user
+# How to grant EKS cluster access to Pod aws IAM user

 ### Prerequisits